cnbird1999/neverdown/README.md

 # Neverdown

-Distributed website monitoring system that triggers webhooks when a website status change.
+Distributed website monitoring system that triggers WebHooks when a website status change.

 ## Features

 - A simple HTTP JSON API
 - Distributed using [raft](https://github.com/hashicorp/raft) (a 3 nodes cluster can tolerate one failure)
-- Trigger WebHooks when a webiste status change (down->up/up->down)
+- Trigger WebHooks when a website status change (down->up/up->down)

-## API
+## API endpoints

 ### GET /check